H2CO3/Sparkling/doc/semantics.md

 §3.10.
 Function expressions (`function-expression`).
 Function expressions create named or unnamed functions (lambda) on the fly.
-A lambda function behaves in the same manner as a global function, except that it might not have a name and it isn't at global scope (that is, a lambda function is not visible outside its translation unit).
+A lambda function behaves in the same manner as a global function, except that it might be anonymous and it isn't at global scope (that is, a lambda function is not visible outside its translation unit).

 §3.11.
 Literals